DaveBullet1050/MixxxHelpers/beatItAutoDJ/README.md

 4. Start/Enable AutoDJ.
 When tracks transition they should auto align and maintain a beat match.
 You can click the "Trigger transition to next track" button (right next to the on/off AutoDJ buton) to force transition to the next track

 ## User editable parameters
-You can either change these via the Options -> Preferences -> Controllers page (selecting the controller you configured above), or hand editing the values in the .js file.
+Change these via the Options -> Preferences -> Controllers page (selecting the controller you configured above):

-Open the .js file and you can edit the following (look under the //User Variables heading):

 ### Beat and track matching specific parameters
 | Parameter | Default value | Description |